Fried Cheese and Pepper Tacos with Chili Spiked Cranberry Sauce

 - Cut the cheese into pieces that are approximately ¼ - ½ inch thick and 2 - 3 inches long.
 The length doesn't have to be exact, but try to keep the thickness under ½-inch.

-- Add the flour to a shallow dish or pie plate and stir in ½ tsp salt and ½ tsp ground black pepper.
+- Add the flour to a shallow dish or pie plate and stir in ½ teaspoon salt and ½ teaspoon ground black pepper.
 Crack the eggs into a separate shallow dish or pie plate and whisk to combine.
 Add the panko bread crumbs to a third shallow dish or pie plate.

 - Coat each piece of cheese in the flour, then dip in the beaten eggs, then coat with panko bread crumbs.
 Really press the panko bread crumbs into the cheese to achieve a thick coating.
 Set the breaded pieces of cheese on a plate, cover loosely with plastic wrap, and refrigerate until ready to fry. (*This can be done up to 24 hours in advance.)

 - Set a large skillet over high heat.
-When the pan is hot, add 1 tsp of olive oil, swirling it around to coat the bottom of the pan.
+When the pan is hot, add 1 teaspoon of olive oil, swirling it around to coat the bottom of the pan.

 - Add about ⅓ of the peppers to the hot pan, spreading them out into one layer.
 As the peppers begin to sear and blacken on one side, use tongs to turn them over.
 Turn the peppers in the pan until at least 80% of their skin is blackened and charred.
 Remove the peppers to a bowl and sprinkle with salt.